easco/configparser_ex/README.md

 ### A note about Mix.Config

-This library is intended for compatibility in environments that are already using config files in the format described above.
-If you are working in a pure Elixir environment, please consider using `Mix.Config` insead as it is part of the core library and provides similar functionality.
+This library is intended for compatibility in environments that are already using files in the `configparser` format.
+For most uses in Elixir, consider using `Mix.Config` instead as it is part of the core library and provides similar functionality.

 ---